kienmarkdo/Job-Matching-System/README.md

 # Job-Matching-System
 This job matching system matches employers and applicants together in a job search.
-This rank/match system is implemented using the Gale-Shapeley algorithm that guarantees that every employer and applicant will obtain the optimal choice based on their employer/applicant rankings.
+This rank/match system is implemented using the Gale-Shapley algorithm that guarantees that every employer and applicant will obtain the optimal choice based on their employer/applicant rankings.

 ## What problem does this system solve?
 Suppose we have 3 employers each looking to hire 1 new employee, and 3 employees each looking to join 1 company.
 The names of the 3 companies are Thales, Canada Post, and Cisco; and the names of the 3 applicants are Olivia, Jackson, and Sophia.
 Each company ranks the applicant they want to hire from best to worst; likewise, each applicant ranks the company they want to be in from best to worst.